Exuma, Bahamas

 People living in Exuma were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Exuma, you should pack lightweight and breathable clothing due to the tropical climate.
 This includes items such as shorts, t-shirts, tank tops, and sundresses.
 You should also pack a few swimsuits, as you will likely spend a lot of time at the beach.
 Don't forget to pack a hat, sunglasses, and plenty of sunscreen to protect yourself from the sun.
 You should also pack comfortable walking shoes or sandals, as well as a pair of water shoes if you plan on participating in water activities.
 If you plan on dining at upscale restaurants or attending special events, pack a few dressier outfits.
 In terms of toiletries, pack travel-sized items to start, but remember that you can buy most necessities once you arrive.
 However, if you have specific brands or products you prefer, it may be a good idea to bring a larger supply.
 Don't forget to pack any necessary medications, as well as a basic first aid kit.
 It's also a good idea to bring insect repellent and possibly a mosquito net, as bugs can be an issue in the Bahamas.
 Lastly, remember to pack important documents such as your passport, driver's license, and any necessary immigration paperwork.
-You should also bring a credit card and some cash, as not all places in Exuma accept cards," said one expat in Exuma.
+You should also bring a credit card and some cash, as not all places in Exuma accept cards," remarked one expat who made the move to Exuma.

 Where should I setup a bank account in Exuma?